Blue9/Launchpad/README.md

 ![Launchpad](https://raw.githubusercontent.com/Blue9/Launchpad/master/screenshots/Launchpad.png "Launchpad in action")

 ## How to use it:
+1. Browse for a project folder.
+2. Click start.
-Each key corresponds to a different sound.
+3. Each key corresponds to a different sound.
 Press different keys in the correct order to play the song.
 The arrow keys will load up different sets of loops (and lighting effects).

 ## How to add songs:
-1. Create a new folder in the `/aud` directory.
+1. Create a new folder.
 2. Add sound files in the WAV format (See "File naming").
-3. In `Menu.java`, call `newButton(String, String)` in the constructor (around line 41).
-    - First parameter: Name of song (displayed on button).
-    - Second parameter: Name of folder containing sound files (from step 1).
-4. Compile and run.

-Note: When compiling, make sure the file paths in `Sound.java`, `Menu.java`, and `LaunchpadButton.java` are correct.
+3. Run the application and browse for the folder you just created.

 ### Currently included songs:
 - [Skrillex - First of the Year](https://youtu.be/TYYyMu3pzL4) \(WIP\):